AlmightyCrickityCrick/CS/src/main/resources/Raport_lab4.md

    * appending 1 to the end,
    * padding with 0's until 64 bits remain till reaching multiple of 512 bits,
    * adding  64 bits to the end, where the 64 bits are a big-endian integer representing the length of the original input in binary.
-2. Initialization of hash values (8 hardcoded constants that represent the first 32 bits of the fractional parts of the square roots of the first 8 primes)
+2. Initialization of services.hashing_service values (8 hardcoded constants that represent the first 32 bits of the fractional parts of the square roots of the first 8 primes)
 3. Initialization Round constants (Each value (0-63) is the first 32 bits of the fractional parts of the cube roots of the first 64 primes (2 - 311))
-4. Chunk loop (for each chunk of 512 bits from the processed message, iterate through a loop to mutate the hash values)
+4. Chunk loop (for each chunk of 512 bits from the processed message, iterate through a loop to mutate the services.hashing_service values)
 5. Creation of message schedule
 6. Compression the message
 7. Modification of final results.